christophersecord/date_locker/sql/sp/README.md

 * in pAppointmentsAllowed bit
 * out blockID int

-creates a block of time inside business hours in which appointments can't be made or a block of time outside business hours in which appoints can be made
+creates a block of time inside business hours in which appointments can't be made or a block of time outside business hours in which appointments can be made.
+Returns the ID of the block just created.
 [appointmentAvailabilityBlockDelete](https://github.com/christophersecord/dana_lupo/blob/master/sql/sp/appointmentAvailabilityBlockDelete.sql)
 -------------------------